 Rotunda of Mosta (Parish Church of Santa Maria/Church of the Assumption)

-In 1942, a bomb fell inside the Rotunda of Mosta while mass was in progress during World War II.
+In 1942, a bomb fell inside the Rotunda of Mosta, while mass was in progress during World War II.
 Miraculously, it failed to detonate as a result of which the world can still see this magnificent church today.

 A replica of the bomb can be seen at the sacristy.
-The church was constructed between 1833 and 1860 and took inspiration from the Pantheon at Rome.
+The church was constructed between 1833 and 1860 and took inspiration from the Pantheon in Rome.
 While the architecture is very similar, the Rotunda of Mosta still retains its character.

 When you see the unsupported dome from inside, it is breathtaking in its size and appearance.
 This church deserves to be included in every list of places to visit in Malta.